zenml-io/zenml/docs/book/guidelines/migration-zero-twenty.md

 pipelines and steps.

 The Post-execution workflow has changed as follows:
-- @Alexej Penner or @Baris Can Durak can you help me here?
 - The `get_pipeline` and `get_run` methods have been moved out of the `Repository` (i.e. the new `Client` ) class and lie directly in the post_execution module now.
 To use the user has to do:

 ```bash